 - 23.1.
-Each year, the Commission will determine the Transportation Licensee's Unpredictable Opex Adjustment, which is an input to the Tariff Adjustment. - 23.2.
-The Unpredictable Opex Adjustment will ensure that any differences between estimated Unpredictable Opex, included in the Commission's determination of Allowed Opex at the most recent Regulatory Review, and actual Unpredictable Opex will be paid to the Transportation Licensee, if an under-recovery, or returned to User, if an over-recovery. - 23.3.
-The Unpredictable Opex Adjustment will also ensure that any new Unpredictable Opex, approved within a Regulatory Period at a prior Tariff Adjustment, will be recovered by the Transportation Licensee. - 23.4.
+Each year, the Commission will determine the Distribution Licensee's Unpredictable Opex Adjustment, which is an input to the Tariff Adjustment. - 23.2.
+The Unpredictable Opex Adjustment will ensure that any differences between estimated Unpredictable Opex is included in the Commission's determination of Allowed Opex at the most recent Regulatory Review, and the actual Unpredictable Opex will be paid to the Distribution Licensee, if an under-recovery, or returned to User, if an over-recovery. - 23.3.
+The Unpredictable Opex Adjustment will also ensure that any new Unpredictable Opex, approved within a Regulatory Period at a prior Tariff Adjustment, will be recovered by the Distribution Licensee. - 23.4.
 The actual Unpredictable Opex will be set at the actual level of expenditure in each year based on audited values.
-However, the Commission may disallow some part of the actual Unpredictable Opex if the Commission finds that the costs are spent inefficiently or the margin earned by a Transportation Licensee or its related party is unreasonable or too high.
+However, the Commission may disallow some part of the actual Unpredictable Opex if the Commission finds that if the Commission finds that the costs are spent inefficiently or the margin earned by a Distribution Licensee or its related party is unreasonable or too high.